Humor and Reflections on Aging

 "Viola, have you had a urine test recently?"

 Viola wondered why he would ask such a question when urine had nothing to do with hearing, but she answered the question.
 "Well, as a matter of fact I have," she said.

 "Well, if you must know, I had a urinary tract infection."

 The doctor stood looking at her like she was stupid.
 "I asked if you've had a hearing test, not a urine test."

 "That's right, I just told you I had a urine test."

 The doctor shook his head and finished his exam.
 "Viola, go get a hearing test and come back and see me in two weeks."

 On the way out Viola stopped in the restroom shared by the other physicians offices on the floor, then headed home.
 A nurse went in after her, picked up a jar and stuck her head in a door down the hall.

 "Um, this is really weird, Dr. Randell.
-Viola Peabody left you a specimen."
+I found this urine sample from Viola Peabody."